0xWasosky/0xWasosky/README.md

 - 🌱 I’m currently learning **Socket programming in C**

 - 💬 Ask me about **Everything!
-You can reach out on tg: https://t.me/imwassoky**
+You can reach out on Telegram: https://t.me/imwassoky**

 - 📫 How to reach me **wassoky@gmail.com**